serfriz/caddy-custom-builds/README.md

 [Sablier](https://github.com/acouvreur/sablier) is a free and open-source software that can scale your workloads on demand following different strategies.
 Your workloads can be a docker container, a kubernetes deployment and more (see [providers](https://acouvreur.github.io/sablier/#/providers/overview) for the full list).
 This plugin provides an integration with Caddy.

 Additional information and Caddyfile configuration examples can be found in the [acouvreur/sablier](https://acouvreur.github.io/sablier/#/plugins/caddy) documentation.

+### GeoIP Filter

+Allows Caddy to filter traffic based on the client's IP address location.
+This module needs access to the Maxmind GeoLite2 database which can be downloaded for free after creating an account.
+Additional information is available on [Maxmind official website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
+You will specifically need the GeoLite2-Country.mmdb file, or the GeoLite2-City.mmdb if you're matching on subdivisions and metro codes.

+Information and examples about the usage of this module can be found on the on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation) and the [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation) repository.

 ## Contributing